-The regulation of Greenhouse Gas (GHGs) is a relatively new aspect of air quality.
-In 2009, the United States Environmental Protection Agency (EPA) concluded, after a thorough review of scientific evidence, that GHG threatens the public health and welfare; this is known as the "endangerment finding".
+The regulation surrounding Greenhouse Gases (GHGs) is a relatively new aspect of air quality.
+In 2009, the United States Environmental Protection Agency (EPA) concluded, after a thorough review of scientific evidence, that GHGs threaten public health and welfare; this is known as the "endangerment finding".
 The finding laid down the foundation for GHG related rules, including the two rules discussed in this Guide in three sections:

-- Section One, Introduction, discusses the history and regulatory background for GHG and the rules covered in this Guide. - Section Two, Mandatory GHG Reporting Rule (MRR), includes the requirements for tracking and reporting GHG emissions for facilities that emit over a certain threshold (40 CFR 98). - Section Three, GHG Tailoring Rule, discusses GHG applicability and requirements that pertain to two major stationary source permits; Prevention of Significant Deterioration (PSD) is a preconstruction permit (40 CFR 51.166 and 52.21), which is frequently followed by a Title V Operating Permit (40 CFR Parts 70 and 71).
+- Section One: Guide Introduction, discusses the history and regulatory background for GHG and the rules covered in this Guide. - Section Two: Mandatory Greenhouse Gas Reporting Rule (MGHGRR), includes the requirements for tracking and reporting GHG emissions for facilities that emit over a certain threshold (40 CFR 98). - Section Three: GREENHOUSE GAS TAILORING RULE, discusses GHG applicability and requirements that pertain to two major stationary source permits; Prevention of Significant Deterioration (PSD) is a preconstruction permit (40 CFR 51.166 and 52.21), which is frequently followed by a Title V Operating Permit (40 CFR Parts 70 and 71).

-Section One, Introduction - The intent of this guidance is to assist interested Unites States Air Force (USAF) personnel with understanding the requirements of those rules.
+Section One: Guide Introduction - The intent of this guidance is to assist interested United States Air Force (USAF) personnel with understanding the requirements of those rules.
 This document is intended for guidance only and may be impacted by changes in legislation, rules, policies, and procedures adopted after the date of publication.
 Additionally, this guidance does not change any law, regulation, or other legally binding requirement.

-Pollutants Regulated: GHG is a single pollutant consisting of an aggregate of the following six well-mixed gases, measured in carbon dioxide equivalents ( $CO_2e$ ): Carbon dioxide ( $CO_2$ ), Methane ( $CH_4$ ), Nitrous oxide ( $N_2O$ ), Sulfur hexafluoride ( $SF_6$ ), Hydrofluorocarbons (HFC), and Perfluorocarbons (PFC).
+Pollutants Regulated: GHG is a single pollutant consisting of an aggregate of the following six well-mixed gases, measured in carbon dioxide equivalents (CO2e): Carbon dioxide (CO2), Methane (CH4), Nitrous oxide (N2O), Sulfur hexafluoride (SF6), Hydrofluorocarbons (HFC), and Perfluorocarbons (PFC).

-Each GHG has a different Global Warming Potential (GWP) and persists for a different length of time in the atmosphere; therefore, GHG emissions are converted into CO2 equivalents (CO2e) so they can be compared.
-The intent is to measure the impact of each GHG component in terms of the amount of CO2 that would create the same amount of warming.
-For example, one ton of methane would be equal to 25 tons of CO2e, because it has a GWP 25 times that of CO2.
+Each GHG has a different Global Warming Potential (GWP) and persists for a different length of time in the atmosphere; therefore, GHG emissions are converted into $CO_2$ equivalents ( $CO_2e$ ) so they can be compared.
+The intent is to measure the impact of each GHG component in terms of the amount of $CO_2$ that would create the same amount of warming.
+For example, one ton of methane would be equal to 25 tons of $CO_2e$ , because it has a GWP 25 times that of $CO_2$ .

-Section Two, Mandatory Greenhouse Gas Reporting Rule (MRR) - The MRR is an EPA-led endeavor to track and gather GHG emissions data from large emitters.
+Section Two: Mandatory Greenhouse Gas Reporting Rule (MGHGRR) - The MGHGRR is an EPA-led endeavor to track and gather GHG emissions data from large emitters.
 The objective is to determine which GHGs are being emitted, how much of those GHGs are being emitted, and from which industry sectors those GHGs are being emitted.
-A facility subject to the MRR is considered compliant by submitting an annual GHG report to the EPA.

-MRR Facility: Generally, a facility is property under common control and has a contiguous boundary.
+A facility subject to the MGHGRR is considered compliant by submitting an annual GHG report to the EPA.
+MGHGRR Facility: Generally, a facility is property under common control and has a contiguous boundary.
 Due to the variety of functions and control arrangements performed at military installations, they are complex in nature and can be separated into more than a single facility based on distinct and independent functional groupings within contiguous military properties.
 For example, personnel-related activities, such as residential housing and shopping centers at military installations, can be considered separate sources from military activities (e.g., ammunitions training range).
 A military installation may also be classified as more than one facility for equipment that is owned and operated by separate branches of service.
 For instance, pollutant-emitting activities at an installation owned and operated by the USAF are separate from those owned or operated by the Army, Navy, or Marine Corps.